ReductStore Extensions

 }

-You should use the @ prefix for the computed labels in the when condition.
-This distinguishes the computed labels from the regular labels that are stored in the database.
+This distinguishes computed labels from regular labels stored in the database.

 Data Pipeline with Extensions

-As you can see from the previous example, the extension can return computed labels that can be used in the query condition.
-However, we also use the condition to filter records based on their labels before reading their content.
+As you can see from the previous example, an extension can transform queried records before returning them to the client.
+The query condition can still filter records based on their labels before reading their content.
 It would be inefficient to read all the records and pass them to the extension for processing, so the storage engine has two filtering stages: the first stage filters the records based on their labels before passing them to the extension for processing.
 The second stage involves filtering the records based on the computed labels after they have been processed by the extension.

 Data pipeline with data processing stage for the extension system.